PS5 talk: "SSD is key" to next-gen hardware

 In Sony's new PS5 talk, lead system architect Mark Cerny called SSD "key" to the next-gen hardware, explaining that it's the "number one ask from developers."
 Here's what that means for games.

 First and foremost, Cerny says SSD "gives the game designer freedom" to make faster, more seamless games.
-Though it's worth noting that the PS5's 825GB SSD doesn't quite match up with the 1TB SSD in the Xbox Series X, Cerny says it should still be about "100 times faster than PS4."
-Likewise, that should mean "no installs as you know them today," and significantly reduced load times.
+Though it's worth noting that the PS5's 825GB SSD doesn't quite match up with the 1TB SSD in the Xbox Series X, Cerny says it should still load games about "100 times faster than PS4."
+Likewise, that should mean "no installs as you know them today."

 Naturally, the PS5's 5GB/second SSD will also provide real in-game benefits to the player.
 Shorn of "hard limits on the player's run speed or driving speed," larger, more detailed environments will load more quickly and allow players to explore them at a faster pace.